 The great sage Changdev stayed at the fort spending his time in deep meditation in the temple and also wrote the famous manuscript ‘Tatvasaar’ in the 14th century.
 The fort was in the control of the Mughals in the 16th century before the mighty Marathas captured it in the 18th century.

 This temple carved from a monolithic has some stunning sculptures and an inscription set by Rishi Changdev in Devanagari.
-The carvings inside the Harishchandreshwar temple and in Kedareshwar cave suggest that the citadel belongs to the medieval period which also is in consonance with the style of architecture.
+The carvings inside the Harishchandreshwar temple and in Kedareshwar cave suggest that the citadel belongs to the medieval period which is also in consonance with the style of architecture.

 The holy river commonly referred to as Mangal Ganga is stated to originate from the water tanks surrounding the temple.
 The Saptatirtha Pushkarni meaning Seven Waters is by the eastern side of the temple known for its healing properties.
 An interesting aspect of this Pushkarni is that the water is icy cold despite being out in the open!
 There are many notable places of interest here and one can really experience the impressive quietude, weathered rock and stunning view from this vantage point.

 There are three caves close to the temple.
 The most mysterious is the Kedareshwar Cave which is located to the right of the temple.
 This beautiful cave has a 5 feet tall Shiva Linga sitting in the middle of ice-cold water.
 The water is about waist-high and the Shiva Linga is quite difficult to access owing to the cold nature of water.
 There are lovely sculptures carved out in the cave.
 Locals say that this cave is quite inaccessible in the monsoon because of a huge stream that flows across the way.
-Another interesting point is that water seeps into this temple everyday through the four walls.
+Another interesting point is that water seeps into this temple every day through the four walls.